-- A non-term credit-hour program. - A clock-hour program. - A nonstandard term, credit-hour program that does not have substantially equal terms. - A nonstandard term, credit-hour program that has substantially equal terms that are not all at least nine weeks in length.
+In a non-term credit hour program, a clock hour program, or a nonstandard term, credit hour program that does not have substantially equal terms or has substantially equal terms that are not all at least nine weeks in length, the maximum period for which a school may certify a loan is the calendar period of time in which the student is expected to successfully complete the credit or clock hours and the instructional weeks in the Title IV academic year definition for the program.
 For a student who attends such a program on at least a half-time but less than full-time basis, otherwise progresses in the program at a slower rate, or takes an approved leave of absence, the loan period may be longer than the loan period for a student attending the same program who progresses at a normal pace.

-Example: A school offers a non-term, credit-hour program of one academic year in length.
+Example: A school offers a non-term, credit hour program of one academic year in length.
 The Title IV academic year definition for the program, and the program's length, is 24 semester credit hours and 40 instructional weeks, which requires the normal, full-time student 10 months to complete.
-For such a student, the loan period is 10 months in length (i.e., the calendar period required for the student to successfully complete the number of credit hours and instructional weeks in the program/academic year).
-However, for a student who enrolls in the program on a less than full-time basis (but at least half-time) the loan period may be 15 months, (i.e., the calendar period necessary for the student to successfully complete the number of credit hours and instructional weeks in the program/academic year at a slower pace).
+For such a student, the loan period is 10 months in length, i.e., the calendar period required for the student to successfully complete the number of credit hours and instructional weeks in the program/academic year.
+However, for a student who enrolls in the program on a less than full-time basis (but at least half time) the loan period may be 15 months, i.e., the calendar period necessary for the student to successfully complete the number of credit hours and instructional weeks in the program/academic year at a slower pace.